i want to present you an experiment, Fragment, a collaborative and free spectral musical instrument.

 This is mostly web-based but there is a port of the synthesis engine to Linux/Windows/Raspberry which provide crackles free performances in case you have a "slow" CPU, i will also soon release a standalone all-in-one executable for Linux and other platforms which will allow beefy performances directly.

-This synth. require a beefy CPU, GPU and some knowledges of GLSL in order to use it, you can follow the example comments for some hints and the help dialog for some helps, a full documentation is coming soon!
+This synth. require a beefy CPU, GPU and some knowledges of GLSL in order to use it, you can follow the example comments for some hints and the help dialog for some helps, a documentation is also available.

 If you have any questions, i will be glad to answer them here.